launchdarkly/dotnet-core/README.md

 ## Contributing

 We encourage pull requests and other contributions from the community.
-Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this SDK.
+Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this repository.

 ## About LaunchDarkly